 Depending on the amount of hairline lowering necessary you will need 6–8 weeks for the expansion.

 You will have to inflate the expander twice a day with 10ml of water (saline).
 We will supply you with all the necessary equipment after the expander has been placed.

 Is the expansion very painful or disfiguring?

 Thanks to a new technique developed by Dr van de Ven the expander can be placed on the back of your head.
-With the new technique, patients don’t complain of pain during the expansion anymore and it has become much easier to hide the expander.
+With the new technique, patients are complaining less of pain during the expansion anymore and it has become much easier to hide the expander.